Hannah-Kaliada/KALIADA_OSISP_prj_2024/README.md

 <h1>File System Manager Utility</h1>
-<p>This is a command-line utility for managing files and directories.</p>
+<p>This is a command-line utility for managing files and directories in APFS.</p>
 <h2>Key Commands</h2>
 <ul>
   <li>